 4. Sagrada by Floodgate Games

-Easy to describe, but requiring some forethought on exactly what color and number should go where, this game is a relatively quick play at 30 mins.
-There’s a high replay value as the game changes each round.
+Easy to describe with simple instructions and rules, but requiring some forethought on exactly what color and number should go where, this turn game is a relatively quick play at 30 mins.
+We’ve found there’s a high replay value as the game changes each round.
+It’s a great family game for kids and adults alike.
+The colors involved might keep younger children entertained even if they can’t play by themselves.

 Ages: 9+